Robert W. Wood: Career

 After 4 years at the University of Wisconsin and after Henry Augustus Rowland's death, he was only 33 years old and yet appointed as his successor at Johns Hopkins University and full-time professor of "optical physics" at Johns Hopkins University from 1901 until his death.
 He worked closely with Alfred Lee Loomis at Tuxedo Park, New York.

+In early 1900, he visited the United Kingdom giving a lecture at the Society of Arts in London on the diffraction process of photography in colours.

-Early in 1902, Wood found that the reflection spectra of subwavelength metallic grating had dark areas.
+Early in 1902, Wood found that the reflection spectra of sub-wavelength metallic grating had dark areas.
 This unusual phenomenon was named Wood's anomaly and led to the discovery of the surface plasmon polariton (SPP), a particular electromagnetic wave excited at metal surfaces.

 In 1903 he developed a filter, Wood's glass, that was opaque to visible light but transparent to both ultraviolet and infrared, and is used in modern-day black lights.
 He used it for ultraviolet photography but also suggested its use for secret communication.
 He was also the first person to photograph ultraviolet fluorescence.
 He also developed an ultraviolet lamp, which is widely known as the Wood's lamp in medicine.
 The slightly surreal glowing appearance of foliage in infrared photographs is called the Wood effect.

 In 1904, Wood disproved the existence of so-called N-rays.
 The French physicist Prosper-René Blondlot claimed to have discovered a new form of radiation similar to X-rays, which he named N-rays.
 Some physicists reported having successfully reproduced his experiments; others reported that they had failed to observe the phenomenon.
 Visiting Blondlot's laboratory at the behest of the journal Nature, Wood surreptitiously removed an essential prism from Blondlot's apparatus during a demonstration.
 The alleged effect was still reported, showing that N-rays had been self-deception on Blondlot's part.